Pinnacles National Park, CA

 - A site representing a significant movement in U.S. history is permanently preserved.

 - A local non-profit is interested in restoring the building.
-NPS guidance in the restoration will help ensure teh building appearance and structure remain accurate to the period of time most important to the building’s history.
+NPS guidance in the restoration will help ensure the building’s appearance and structure remain accurate to the period of time most important to the building’s history.

 Value to the Park and Public: